mtitinger/zz_doc/internal/SEPASSRFNT-41-testbench.md

 Where RHOST_1 and RHOST_2 are environment variables which should contain IP adresses of 2 hosts on 2 different sub-networks, running iperf3 server (with `iperf3 -s`).

 #### Serial connections
+Read [Configuration for quad-uarts chips](SEPASSRFNT-64-uarts.md) for details about the rs485-test program.

 #### Logging